CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Control Problem

+To complete a canonical shot feature, we need to record the target from a certain distance to the camera, or target's depth, and a relative target orientation with respect to it.

-The target's depth, $d_{t,k},$ is the only position-related value that cannot be controlled through $J_{im},$ yet when combined with a certain value of the focal length affects to the amount of effective background visible, and also its degree of focus.
+The target's depth, $d_{t,k},$ is the only position-related value that cannot be controlled through $J_{im}.$ When combined with a certain value of the focal length, $d_{t,k}$ affects the amount of effective background visible and the image focus level.

-The relative rotation between the camera and the target, $\mathbf{R}_{dt,k}=\mathbf{R}_{d,k}^T\mathbf{R}_{t,k},$ determines the filming perspective.
-In the control problem it is required to enable wide-angle and other aerial type of shots.
+The relative rotation between camera and target, $\mathbf{R}_{dt,k}=\mathbf{R}_{d,k}^T\mathbf{R}_{t,k},$ determines the filming perspective.
+In the control problem it is required to enable wide-angle and another aerial type of shots.
+Thus, this cost term is defined in terms of these two parameters and their desired values, $d_{t,k}^{*}$ and $\mathbf{R}_{dt,k}^{*}$,